SimonXIX/carbon-graph/README.md

 Based on my existing records and calendar entries, I've entered every journey I've made on public or private transport into a spreadsheet (with some estimates for an approximate number of commutes prior to Covid-19 based on number of working days that year).
 Distances of journeys are calculated using:

-- [RailMiles Mileage Engine](https://my.railmiles.me/mileage-engine/) for all UK train journeys
+- [RailMiles Mileage Engine](https://my.railmiles.me/mileage-engine/) for train journeys in England
+- [ScotRail's Carbon Calculator](https://www.scotrail.co.uk/carbon-calculator) for train journeys in Scotland
 - [Google Maps](https://www.google.co.uk/maps) for all international train journeys, bus, car and all other land and sea transport
 - [MapCrow](https://www.mapcrow.info/) Distance Calculator Between Cities for all plane journeys